Logius-standaarden/API-Design-Rules/DesignRules.md

 ## Transport Security

-Transport security is essential to safeguard the confidentiality, integrity, and authenticity of data during its transmission.

-### Introduction
 This section describes security principles, concepts and technologies to apply when working with APIs.
 Controls need to be applied for the security objectives of integrity, confidentiality and availability of the API and services and data provided thereby.
 The [architecture section of the API strategy](https://docs.geostandaarden.nl/api/API-Strategie-architectuur/) contains architecture patterns for implementing Transport security.